javacert/oca/README.md

   This allows you to chain the calls as done in this question.
 However, these  methods return a new object each time but aggregate the change from the previous method in the chain.
 Period / Duration will simply use the last change in the chain.
 - The native keyword can only be used on methods, not on classes and instance variables.
+- A subclass is free to have a static or instance method with the same signature as that of a private instance or static method of a super class.